bvn-architecture/BVN_Office_Staging/README.md

 ### Creating clipped images

+The paths now need to be applied to the images as clipping masks to seperate the different sections of the image.

 1. Depending on how many different clipping paths you have per state, create that many copies of each image (except the background image as it won't be clipped).
 Use **Ctrl + Shift + V** to paste in the same place as the original.

 ![Missing Image](doc_images/CopiedLinkedImages.png)